-HARTFORD: Secretary of the State Denise Merrill today praised the Connecticut General Assembly Judiciary Committee's unanimous approval of House Bill No. 5489 "An Act Concerning the Integrity of the Business Registry" that eliminates the fee for a business entity registered with the state to dissolve.
-The bill also restores the authority of the Secretary of the State to administratively dissolve a business entity that has not complied with state laws to file annual reports for at least one year.
-The bill would give the Secretary of the State the authority to administratively dissolve any non-stock (non-profit) corporation after two years of failure to comply with the legal requirement to file annual reports.
-The goal of the bill is to clean up the database of businesses registered with the Secretary of the State's office, reducing the number of listings from defunct businesses and encourage companies that have long since gone out of business to take the legal step to dissolve their corporation.
+HARTFORD: Secretary of the State Denise Merrill today praised the Connecticut General Assembly for unanimously approving House Bill No. 5489 "An Act Concerning the Integrity of the Business Registry" that eliminates the fee for a business entity registered with the state to dissolve as of July 1, 2015.
+The bill passed the state House by a vote of 140-0 on May 2, 2014 and was approved by the State Senate on the consent calendar as the 2014 legislative session expired Wednesday night May 7, 2014.
+If signed into law by Governor Dannel P. Malloy, the bill will restore the authority of the Secretary of the State to administratively dissolve a business entity that has not complied with state laws to file annual reports for at least one year.
+It gives the Secretary of the State the authority to administratively dissolve any non-stock (non-profit) corporation after two years of failure to comply with the legal requirement to file annual reports.
+The bill's goal is to clean up the database of businesses registered with the Secretary of the State's office, reducing the number of listings from defunct businesses and encourage companies that have long since gone out of business to take the legal step to dissolve their corporation.

-"I commend the judiciary committee for unanimously backing my proposal to clean up our state business registry," said Secretary Merrill, Connecticut's chief business registrar.
+"I am grateful that the General Assembly unanimously endorsed changing the law to clean up our state business registry," said Secretary Merrill, Connecticut's chief business registrar.
 "Currently there may be as many as 100,000 businesses listed as active registered businesses with the state who have not filed their required annual reports sometimes for years.
 Having thousands of defunct companies listed as active in our public database harms consumers and also leaves those businesses on the hook for years of back payments for the state business entity tax.
 There is also a danger that fraudulent actors could steal the identity of a defunct business to engage in other nefarious activity.
 If enacted, this bill will encourage those companies no longer in operation to dissolve their business entity and will go a long way towards cleaning up our business registry.
-I hope the House and Senate will continue to propel this legislation forward with the same overwhelming bipartisan support it received in the Judiciary Committee."

-House bill No. 5489 would enact the following changes:
+I look forward to Governor Malloy singing this bill into law."
+House bill No. 5489 enacts the following changes: